perrin-isir/xomx/xomx/tutorials/xomx_pbmc.md

 The objective is to analyze a dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10X Genomics, composed of 2,700 single cells that were sequenced on the Illumina NextSeq 500.
-We replace some Scanpy plots by interactive XAIO plots, and modify the computation of marker genes.
+We replace some Scanpy plots by interactive XOMX plots, and modify the computation of marker genes.
 Instead of using a t-test, Wilcoxon-Mann-Whitney test or logistic regression, we perform recursive feature elimination with the [Extra-Trees algorithm]( https://link.springer.com/article/10.1007/s10994-006-6226-1).

 ### Running the tutorial:
-- **Repeated executions of the [xaio_pbmc.py](xaio_pbmc.py)
+- **Repeated executions of the [xomx_pbmc.py](xomx_pbmc.py)
 file perform each of the 3 steps of the tutorial, one by one.**
 - A specific step can also be chosen using an integer argument.
-For instance, `python xaio_kidney_classif.py 1` executes the step 1.
+For instance, `python xomx_kidney_classif.py 1` executes the step 1.

 ### Table of Contents:
 + [Step 1: Data importation, preprocessing and clustering](#s1)